saintzaw/tp/docs/UserGuide.md

 >
 > If you switch device, and want to import your module plan from your old device to the new one, firstly locate your save file on the old device, which is just a normal text file.
-You can then use any form of messaging applications like telegram, email applications like gmail or online cloud storage like google drive to send this save file to yourself or store this save file.
+You can then use any form of messaging applications like Telegram, email applications like Gmail or online cloud storage like Google Drive to send this save file to yourself or store this save file.
 You can then retrieve this save file from your new device.

 **<p align="right">[Return to Top](#table-of-contents)</p>**